Wilton Failure to Appear Lawyer

 What Are Some Penalties for a Missed Court Date?

 The severity of the penalties is determined by the classification of the crime.
-Failure to appear in Wilton can be either a Class D felony or a Class A misdemeanor depending on the underlying charges.
+Failure to appear can be either a Class D felony or a Class A misdemeanor depending on the underlying charges.

 When failure to appear is a Class A misdemeanor, those convicted may be imprisoned for up to one year.
 In addition, they may be fined in an amount up to $2,000.

-When Can a Failure to Show Be a Felony?
+When is Failure to Appear a Felony?

 When someone is released on bail after being charged with a felony, and they willfully miss court when legally called, then they may be found guilty to felony failure to appear under Connecticut General Statutes (C.G.S.) §53a-172.